supermario/elm-pkg-js/examples/copy-to-clipboard/readme.md

 ### copy-to-clipboard

-This is an [`elm-pkg-js`](https://github.com/supermario/elm-pkg-js) package that comes with some Javascript.
+This is an [`elm-pkg-js`](https://github.com/supermario/elm-pkg-js) compliant package that comes with some Javascript.

 #### Usage: